 Big things come in small packages.
 Jodi and Ron realize this each time they look at their daughter, Jennifer.
 When Jodi suffered kidney failure just 20 weeks into her pregnancy, her doctors knew little Jennifer was in trouble.
 Though they offered little hope for Jennifer’s future, the family refused to give up, and an emergency Cesarean was performed.
-Jennifer, born at 23 weeks and weighing only 14 ounces, was then rushed to Miami Children’s Hospital.
+Jennifer, born at 23 weeks and weighing only 14 ounces, was then rushed to Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 She is now a small but active 2-year-old.

 An Unexpected Turn of Events

 Jennifer’s dramatic early arrival into the world began after an ultrasound at 20 weeks showed that she was developing on target.
 Jodi, meanwhile, was slowly swelling and had serious pressure in her head.
 At a nurse’s recommendation, Jodi checked her blood pressure at a local pharmacy—it was incredibly high.
 Jodi was rushed to the hospital where she was diagnosed as being in toxic shock with her kidneys near failure.
 The doctors were concerned about Jodi’s life, and they soon learned that her baby was in trouble, too.

 “The doctors said that even if Jennifer survived, she would probably live a vegetative life,” says Jodi.
 “But I knew God placed this little life in me for a reason.
 I couldn’t let her die!”